“Making the Internet more secure and safer”

 This can be achieved only if there is a shared commitment by stakeholders worldwide in a new comprehensive and strategic approach.

-The DC-ISSS has established a work programme that i) brings the critical security supply and demand factors together; and ii) proposes the best options for the deployment of key standards and best practices on both sides, in the form of policy recommendations and practical guidance.
-These outcomes will be presented as IGF policy recommendations for dissemination to policymakers and decision-takers worldwide.
+The IS3C has established a work programme that i) brings the critical security supply and demand factors together; and ii) proposes the best options for the deployment of key standards and best practices on both sides, in the form of policy recommendations and practical guidance.
+These outcomes will be presented as IGF policy recommendations, guidelines or toolkits for dissemination to policymakers and decision-takers and capacity building programmes worldwide.

-More information on the individual working group programmes and mission statements as well the proposed workplan and timelines can de found on the IGF website.
+More information on the individual working group programmes and mission statements as well the proposed workplan and timelines can be found on the IGF website.

-ECP is for the Dynamic Coalition the back-office and runs the administration.
+ECP is the IS3C’s back-office and runs the administration.